 I enjoy analyzing data on human behavior to uncover new insights (and inspire my research).
 One area of interest is to identify biases and discriminatory behaviors from data.
 In 2018, I looked into the review process for the Global Health Corps (GHC) fellowship and identified biases and disagreements among reviewers (joint work with Titipat Achakulvisut).
 Our work won the Second Prize at the People Analytics Conference Case Competition.

-I have served as a Graduate Associate at Penn's Stouffer College House since 2017, where I provide academic, social, and mental support to resident undergraduate students.
+Since Fall 2024, I have been serving as a Resident Faculty at UC Berkeley.
+My signature event series is called How It's Possible with Park, where I take students to see behind-the-scene operations at various organizations, from a chocolate factory to a tofu factory to a musical production.
+Prior to Berkeley, I have served as a Graduate Associate at Penn's Stouffer College House since 2017, where I provide academic, social, and mental support to resident undergraduate students.
 My in-house programs emphasize fostering a strong, supportive, and inclusive community and enhancing student wellness.
 I received the Excellence in Student and Community Engagement Award in 2019 for this role.
 I have also collaborated with the Children's Hospital of Philadelphia on their work to prevent suicide among pediatric patients.
 We interviewed patients, families, and healthcare providers to identify care process improvements that may reduce suicides (joint work with Cadence Bowden and Stephanie Doupnik, MD).

-EWMBA 204 (Instructor)
+EWMBA 204 Operations (Instructor)

 Fall 2022--2024 (Evening/Weekend MBA Core)